 # Example configuration.yaml entry mqtt_statestream: base_topic: homeassistant publish_attributes: true publish_timestamps: true

-When any Home Assistant entity changes, this component will publish that change to MQTT.
+When any Home Assistant entity changes, this integration will publish that change to MQTT.

 The topic for each entity is different, so you can easily subscribe other systems to just the entities you are interested in.